 Monolaurin is a form of the fatty acid called lauric acid.
-It is found in human and coconut milk.
+It is found in human and also in coconut milk.
 In lab experiments, monolaurin has caused damage to a range of microbes but human research is lacking as to the effectiveness of a monolaurin supplement in terms of fighting germs.
+I personally doubt consumption of coconut products has a marked effect in fighting infections in the body.

 Monolaurin can be made through the direct esterification of lauric acid and glycerol.
 It appears that monolaurin, applied topically, can inhibit the growth of certain microbes.